JLBBARCO/total-score/README.md

 # Answers

-Repository of the sum tests for discover your points in the test with basis in your answers and the answer keys.
+Repository of summation tests to discover your test score based on your answers and the answer key.

 ## .csv File Names

-- Answer is answer.csv
+- Answers: answer.csv
-- Answer key is answer_key.csv
+- Answer Key: answer_key.csv

-### Structure of the .csv's
+### .csv File Structure

-First column is named of _Question_ and the second is _Answer_
+The first column is named _Question_ and the second _Answer_.

-This columns is separated with `;`
+These columns are separated by `;`.

+This program supports a maximum of 512 answer choices.
+Furthermore, questions are disregarded.